Euro nears two-year high as ECB flags autumn tightening talk

 Against sterling, the euro climbed 1.4 percent to an eight-month high of 89.76 pence EURGBP=D3.

 Germany's 10-year bond yield - the bloc's benchmark - climbed 2 basis points to a day's high of 0.56 percent after Draghi's comments but by 1530 GMT was flat at 0.54 percent.
-Euro zone stocks were a touch lower on the day .STOXXE
+Euro zone stocks were a touch lower on the day.

 "I think a positive outlook of the economy and expectations of stimulus withdrawal in the autumn, and perhaps confirmation of the fact that we will have more explicit tightening then, is driving the euro and bond yields higher," said Alexandra Russell-Oliver, an FX strategist at Caxton FX in London.